KevinVargheseKV/EcoFlow-GreenSpark2025/README.md

 ---

-## Problem Statement : Sustainable lifestyle tools
+## Problem Statement: Sustainable lifestyle tools

 **"How might we build and deploy technology-driven solutions that actively promote cleaner, greener communities and environmental sustainability?"**